 Wastewater, Sourcewater & Energy Efficiency Programs Manager

-Bill is responsible for FSA Source Water, EPA Training & Technical Assistance and EPA Region 8 NRWA Environmental Finance Center Programs.
+Bill is responsible for FSA Source Water, Rural Development Wastewater and Energy Efficiency and the EPA Region 8 NRWA Environmental Finance Center Programs.
 He tracks the progress in each state when meeting programs deliverables, submitting progress reports and communicating with EDs on potential issues.
 He is also a liaison with agency project officers regarding questions on program implementation.
 Bill comes from an extensive groundwater background and worked for Montana Rural Water Systems for 12 years.

 Circuit Rider Program Manager